-EDUG 521 Parent and Community Relations .5 units EDUG 545 Specially Designed Academic Instruction in English (SDAIE) for the Elementary Student 1 unit or EDUG 546 Specially Designed Academic Instruction in English (SDAIE) for the Secondary Student 1 unit

-EDUG 559 Creating a Supportive and Healthy Environment for Student Learning .5 units
+EDUG 521 Parent and Community Relations .5 units EDUG 545 Specially Designed Academic Instruction in English (SDAIE) for the Elementary Stude nt 1 unit or EDUG 546 Specially Designed Academic Instruction in English (SDAIE) for the Secondary Studen t 1 unit EDUG 559 Creating a Supportive and Healthy Environm ent for Student Learning .5 units

 Advanced Student Teaching will be completed concurrently with the above professional coursework.
 Single Subject candidates will complete their student teaching in grades 7-12.
 Multiple Subject candidates will complete their student teaching experience in two seven week assignments in grades K-6.
 Student teaching is a full day experience.
 Single Subject candidates will teach five days a week, teaching three classes and observing in two for a complete high school or middle school semester.
 Multiple Subject candidates will teach a full day, five days a week.
 The Preliminary Credential requires that the candidate complete a continuous student teaching experience in a multicultural, multilingual environment.
 All assignments must be completed under the supervision of a credentialed master teacher and in the subject matter area that will appear on the student's credential.
-A university supervisor will be assigned to each student teacher for supervision and support.
-It is important to remember that student teaching is a full-time experience and requires focus and attention.
+A university supervisor will be assigned to each student teaching is a full-time experience and requires focus and attention.
 An additional student teacher fee per unit is charged at the time of registration.